 Most of the valleys on this side of Cordillera Real are intensively used by shepherds who take their llama herds up and down the valleys to graze.
 You will start the day ascending and traversing on a steep slope following narrow llama paths towards the first pass of the day, 5,063m/16,611ft.
 Further ahead going down to the next valley you will make a stop at one of the most extraordinary viewpoints of Chachacomani Mountain.

-At the bottom of the grassy valley near Kelluani river (the river of the sea gulls), you will follow the river as far as a plateau in front of the glaciers.
+At the bottom of the grassy valley near Kelluani river (the river of the sea gulls), you will follow the river as far as a plateau in front of the glaciers, 4,788m/15,709ft.
 You will be very deep inside the Cordillera Real, surrounded by elegant mountains, rock and ice faces.

 Overnight icon Overnight: Camp

 You will take the opposite side of the valley to follow a faint trail that leads to the next mountain pass.
 A hidden valley will lead high toward a former glacial cirque.
-After lunch you will arrive at the highest point on the entire trek, 5,329m/17,481ft.
-The descent on the other side is not an easy one but after a couple of hundred meters of steep terrain on sand and loose rocks you will cross boggy plateaus and later traverse the next ridge slope towards your campsite located at the banks of Chachacomani River, 4,426m/14,517ft; Approximately 9.5 km walk.
+After lunch you will arrive at the second highest point on the entire trek - the summit of Jacha T'uxu at 5,329m/17,481ft.
+The descent on the other side is not an easy one but after a couple of hundred meters of steep terrain on sand and loose rocks you will cross boggy plateaus and later traverse the next ridge slope towards your campsite located at the banks of Chachacomani River, 4,426m/14,517ft.
+Today's walk is approximately 9.5km.

 Overnight icon Overnight: Camp